-One provider will serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage and utility (STRMU) payments, permanent housing placement, and supportive services, for persons living with HIV/AIDS in the counties of Hawaii, Kauai, and Maui.
+One provider will serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA; short-term rental, mortgage and utility (STRMU) payments; permanent housing placement; and supportive services for persons living with HIV/AIDS in the counties of Hawaii, Kauai, and Maui.
 Maui AIDS Foundation has served as the lead agency and sponsor in collaboration with Malama Pono and Hawaii Island HIV/AIDS Foundation.
 The State will retain three percent (3%) of the grant for administration.
 Of the remainder, approximately seventy-three percent (73%) of the funds will be allocated to financial assistance for housing through TBRA, STRMU, and permanent housing placement support.
 Roughly twenty percent (20%) of the funds will be allocated to supportive services, and seven percent (7%) for the agency's administrative costs.
 This apportionment reflects the priority of permanent housing through prevention and rapid re-housing assistance.

-How will the proposed distribution of funds address the priority needs and specific objectives described in the Consolidated Plan?
+How will the proposed distribution of funds will address the priority needs and specific objectives described in the Consolidated Plan?

 In accordance with HHFDC's annual rotation of HOME funds, its PY2023 HOME allocation will be distributed to the County of Maui, which anticipates use of its HOME funds for the development of affordable rental and homeownership units.
 In accordance with HHFDC's HTF Allocation Plan, the County of Maui is also scheduled to receive the neighbor island portion of PY2023 HTF funds.
 For PY2023, HHFDC has elected not to award HTF funds to the City, therefore, the County of Maui will receive these HTF funds as well, for the development of affordable rental units.
-As previously mentioned, the HTF allocation amount in this draft plan is the estimated amount that the State anticipates receiving in PY2023.
-Once the actual allocation amount is announced, the proposed activities' budgets will be proportionally increased or decreased from the estimated funding level to match the actual allocation amount.

 The State anticipates receiving \$307,340 in HOPWA funds for PY2023.
-HOPWA funds will both strengthen communities and promote decent, affordable housing by providing housing information, rent or deposit assistance, and other supportive services to persons with HIV/AIDS who are homeless or at risk of homelessness.
+HOPWA funds will strengthen communities and promote decent, affordable housing by providing housing information, rent or deposit assistance, and other supportive services to persons with HIV/AIDS who are homeless or at risk of homelessness.
 In collaboration with BTG, DHS-BESSD/HPO issues an RFI for one provider to serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage, and utility payments (STRMU), permanent housing placement, and supportive services, for persons living with HIV/AIDS in the counties of Hawaii, Kauai, and Maui.